 Contrary to what some people may say, a lack of light can cause stress for a leopard gecko.
 That said, the light also shouldn’t be left on all of the time.

 A leopard gecko does require a certain amount of light to remain healthy and keep a very consistent sleep cycle.
 Just like for you and me, sleeping and waking up in an erratic cycle can be very detrimental to a leopard gecko’s health and well being.

-The reason for this is because humans are animals that have adapted to living in the day time, so whenever that cycle is thrown off, we feel a lot worse than we normally would.
+Most people have adapted to being awake in the day and sleeping at night.
+Whenever that cycle is thrown off, we feel like garbage the next day.
 The same goes for leopard geckos.

-Since they’re crepuscular, meaning that they’re active during dawn and dusk, they need their sleep during the day.
-If the light is off during this time, it can mess with their sleep cycle and cause them to potentially become very stressed out.
+Since they’re crepuscular, they need their sleep during the day.
+If the light is off during this time, it can mess with their sleep cycle and cause them to potentially become stressed out.

 Some owners worry that their leopard geckos won’t be able to see during the night or that they won’t get the heat that they need if their light is turned off.
 As mentioned above though, because leopard geckos have such great eyesight, that’s simply not true.

 They’ve adapted to living in conditions that provide them with little light, so being active during the night without any light is no problem for them.
 They can navigate, drink, and find everything in the enclosure just fine without any issues whatsoever.

 In addition to that, they also don’t need the light for their means of receiving heat either.
 I mean, they need heat, but a light isn’t the only way that they’re able to get it.
 That said, you can give it to them in two other ways.

 The first way is by using a heat mat, which I’m sure everyone knows of.
 And the second way is by using a non-light heat bulb.
 Either way of providing them with heat can be used but because you’re using a light, you’ll probably want to use a heat bulb.